Conformal inference for cell type annotation with graph-structured constraints: Application to the Merfish dataset

 The calibration dataset is now used to estimate the quantile to be used in the split conformal method (see Section \ref{sec:split_conf}) and the parameter $\lambda$ to be used in the graph-structured approach (see Section \ref{sec:graph_proc}), computed as in Equation \ref{eq:lambda}.
 In the analysis, we set $\alpha=0.1$.
 We compare the two approaches based on three metrics: empirical coverage, the size of prediction sets, and the homogeneity of elements within these sets, measured as the average of the shortest path among included cell types.

 The empirical coverage is adequate for both methods (0.910 for split conformal and 0.912 for graph-based sets).

 The conformal sets produced by the graph-structured procedure are, on average, larger (average size 3.938 versus 1.863).
 This is expected since the algorithm prioritizes labels closely related to the predicted class.
 Consequently, when the model assigns high probabilities to labels distant from the predicted class in the ontology, the algorithm must ascend higher in the ontology to find a subgraph with sufficient probability mass exceeding $\hat{\lambda}$.
 However, labels within the ontology-based sets are, on average, closer to each other in terms of shortest path (average distance 1.148 versus 1.616 for split conformal sets), aligning with the objectives of this research.
+Moreover, Fig.~\ref{fig:dist_bysize} shows the intra-group distances stratified by prediction set size and method.
+Across nearly all set sizes, the graph-based procedure yields sets with consistently lower intra-set distances compared to the split conformal method.
+This indicates that, regardless of the size of the prediction set, the labels selected by the graph method are more semantically related, reinforcing its ability to produce coherent prediction sets aligned with the ontology structure.

-It is interesting to further explore the (average) number of cell types: Figure \ref{fig:set_sizes} compares the empirical distribution of set sizes among the two approaches.
+It is interesting to further explore the (average) number of cell types: Fig. \ref{fig:set_sizes} (a) compares the empirical distribution of set sizes among the two approaches.
 The graph-structured method more frequently produces sets containing a single label, thereby ensuring precise predictions of cell type.
-However, the average distance is larger, as in some cases the prediction set comprises all 15 cell types in the study, leading to inconclusive predictions.
-From an application point of view, it is preferable to return an inconclusive set rather than a set made of completely unrelated cell types, whose interpretation could be misleading.
+However, the average size is larger, as in some cases the prediction set comprises all 15 cell types in the study, leading to inconclusive predictions.
+From a practical point of view, it is preferable to return an inconclusive set rather than a set made of completely unrelated cell types, whose interpretation could be misleading.
 Analysts may further explore the set of cells whose prediction set comprises all cell types as they may be low-quality samples or cells of a cell type not included in the annotated reference.
+Indeed, panel (b) of Fig. \ref{fig:set_sizes} highlights the differences in total counts per cell between cells with graph-based prediction sets containing only one label and those with prediction sets encompassing all 15 labels.
+The results suggest that cells with inconclusive prediction sets tend to be of lower quality compared to those with precise predictions.